 Model A at Solon Garage

-The department thanks firefighter and historian Bob Shimits who compiled the information and pictures.
+The department thanks retired firefighter and historian Bob Shimits who compiled the information and pictures.

 Firefighters at old City Hall now the Center for the Arts